isomerpages/moe-chijkc/_learning/Departments/Physical Education.md

 #### Upper Sec Programme

-Our upper secondary school students are taught the games of softball (Secondary 3), volleyball (Secondary 4) and touch rugby (Secondary 5) in Term 2 and 3, culminating in an Inter-Class Games Carnival with classes of the same level, in Term 4 after the End-of-Year Examinations.
+Our upper secondary school students are taught the games of softball (Secondary 3), volleyball (Secondary 4) and badminton (Secondary 5) in Term 2 and 3, culminating in an Inter-Class Games Carnival with classes of the same level, in Term 4 after the End-of-Year Examinations.

 For Outdoor Education, they are taught navigational skills using a map and a compass.
 More components of basic first aid are also taught to the students, including reinforcement of how to carry out CPR and the usage of the AED.